whyvez/auth0-angular/README.md

 **It's important to note that this scripts must be included before auth0-angular**.

-If you're using `bower` or `npm`, this 2 scripts are set as a dependency of auth0-angular so that you choose the best for you.
+If you're using `bower` or `npm`, these 2 scripts are set as dependencies of auth0-angular so that you choose the best for you.
 Otherwise, you can include them from the CDN:

 ````html
 <!-- Either this -->